ceeyahya/tmux-vague/README.md

-this is a simpified fork of https://github.com/janoamaral/tokyo-night-tmux all credit goes to the author ❤️.
+this is a fork of the simpified fork of https://github.com/janoamaral/tokyo-night-tmux all credit goes to the author ❤️.

-I updated the colors to match the gruvbox colorscheme used in neovim and ghostty terminal.
+I updated the colors to match the vague colorscheme used in neovim and ghostty terminal.

 ```
-set -g @plugin "adibhanna/gruvbox-tmux"
+set -g @plugin "ceeyahya/tmux-vague"
-set -g @gruvbox-theme dark # dark or light
+set -g @tmux-vague dark # dark or light

 # Optional: Configure GitHub status display (default: on)
-set -g @gruvbox-tmux_github_status on # on or off
+set -g @tmux-vague_github_status on # on or off
 ```

 ## Features